 The Drexel Fellowships Office supports students across the University in their applications for competitive national and international fellowships.
 We raise campus-wide awareness of opportunities and directly help students create strong applications through intensive individual advising and support.
-To set up an appointment, please email us at firstname.lastname@example.org.
+Check out our resources for finding and applying for fellowships and learn more about how we work with students applying for our Core and Priority awards.
+Please explore our site and contact us with questions or to set up an advising appointment!

 Cynthia Dewi Oka was born and raised in Bali, Indonesia and holds a B.A. in Political Science from Simon Fraser University, Canada.
 She has extensive experience conducting outreach, mentorship and program coordination for college students from her many years with the Simon Fraser Public Interest Research Group.
 In addition she has worked as a popular educator, group facilitator, project manager and advocate in a wide range of social justice organizations serving women, youth, migrant communities, low-income and other vulnerable populations.
 Cynthia is a well-published poet and essayist; her undergraduate honors thesis was published in the academic journal Studies in Political Economy.